grayodesa/terminal42/wp-content/plugins/autoptimize/readme.txt

 == Changelog ==

+= 2.1.0 =
+* new: Autoptimize now appears in admin-toolbar with an easy view on cache size and the possibility to purge the cache (pass `false` to `autoptimize_filter_toolbar_show` filter to disable), a big thanks to [Pablo Custo](https://github.com/pablocusto) for his hard work on this nice feature!
+* new: An extra "More Optimization"-tab is shown (can be hidden with ´autoptimize_filter_show_partner_tabs´-filter) with information about related optimization tools- and services.
+* new: If cache size becomes too big, a mail will be sent to the site admin (pass `false` to `autoptimize_filter_cachecheck_sendmail` filter to disable or pass alternative email to the `autoptimize_filter_cachecheck_mailto` filter to change email-address)
+* new: power-users can enable Autoptimize to pre-gzip the autoptimized files by passing `true` to `autoptimize_filter_cache_create_static_gzip`, kudo's to (Draikin)[https://github.com/Draikin] for this!
+* improvement: admin GUI updated (again; thanks Pablo!) with some responsiveness added in the mix (not showing the right hand column on smaller screen-sizes)
+* improvement: settings-screen now accepts protocol-relative URL for CDN base URL
+* improvement: new (smarter) defaults for JS (don't force in head + exclude jquery.js) and CSS optimization (include inline CSS)
+* Misc. bugfixes & small improvements (see [commit-log on GitHub](https://github.com/futtta/autoptimize/commits/master))
+* Minimal version updated from 2.7 (!) to 4.0
+* Tested and confirmed working on WordPress 4.6

 = 2.0.2 =
 * bugfix: disallow moving non-aggregated JS by default (can be re-enabled by passing false to the `autoptimize_filter_js_unmovable`)
 * bugfix: hook autoptimize_action_cachepurged into init to avoid ugly error-message for ZenCache (Comet Cache) users
-* bugfix to allow for Autoptimize to work with PHP 5.2, although [you really should upgrade](http://blog.futtta.be/2016/03/15/why-would-you-still-be-on-php-5-2/)
+* bugfix to allow for Autoptimize to work with PHP 5.2 (although [you really should upgrade](http://blog.futtta.be/2016/03/15/why-would-you-still-be-on-php-5-2/))

 = 2.0.1 =
-* Improvement: Autoptimize now also tries to purge WP Engine cache when AO’s cache is cleared
+* Improvement: Autoptimize now also tries to purge WP Engine cache when AO's cache is cleared
 * Improvement: for AMP pages (which are pretty optimized anyway) Autoptimize will not optimize to avoid issues with e.g. "inline & defer" and with AO adding attributes to link-tags that are not allowed in the subset of HTML that AMP is
 * Improvement: refactored the page cache purging mechanism (removing duplicate code, now nicely hooking into AO's own `autoptimize_action_cachepurged` action)
-* Improvement: Re-enable functionality to move non-aggregated JS if “also aggregate inline JS” is active (can be disabled with `autoptimize_filter_js_unmovable` filter)
+* Improvement: Re-enable functionality to move non-aggregated JS if "also aggregate inline JS" is active (can be disabled with `autoptimize_filter_js_unmovable` filter)
 * Improvement: script tags with `data-noptimize` attribute will be excluded from optimization
 * Bugfix: Better support for renamed wp-content directories
-* Bugfix: Multiple fixes for late-injected CSS/ JS (changes in those files were not always picked up, fonts or background images were not being CDN’ed, ...)
+* Bugfix: Multiple fixes for late-injected CSS/ JS (changes in those files were not always picked up, fonts or background images were not being CDN'ed, ...)
-* Misc. other fixes & improvements, go read [the commit-log on GitHub](https://github.com/futtta/autoptimize/commits/master) if you’re that curious
+* Misc. other fixes & improvements, go read [the commit-log on GitHub](https://github.com/futtta/autoptimize/commits/master) if you're that curious
 * Tested & confirmed working with WordPress 4.5 (beta 3)

 = 2.0.0 =